 I am currently a Harold W. Dodds Fellow and PhD candidate in the Interdepartmental Program in Classical Philosophy at Princeton University.
 I grew up in western Montana, and received my Bachelor's degree in Philosophy and Classics from the University of Montana.
-For the 2017-2018 academic year I am a visiting member of the Philosophy, Science and the Sciences research training group at Humboldt-Universität zu Berlin.
+For 2017-2019 I am a visiting member of the Philosophy, Science and the Sciences research training group at Humboldt-Universität zu Berlin.

 In addition to my research in classical philosophy, I have strong interests in contemporary ethics generally and in environmental ethics in particular.
 Within environmental ethics, I work on questions about intrinsic value in nature, the value of species and ecosystems, the relationship between environmental ethics and more traditional branches of ethical inquiry, and climate change ethics.